 Explorify is a free online resource of engaging, creative science activities, developed by Wellcome, that have been designed to spark curiosity, discussion and debate, including videos and hands-on activities.

-Reach Out Reporter is an online primary science news service which helps teachers integrate topical science into everyday teaching and learning.
-Reach Out Reporter engages primary school children with the wonders of the world around them using high-quality films and other learning resources.
+Twig Science Reporter is an online primary science news service which helps teachers integrate topical science into everyday teaching and learning.
+Twig Science Reporter engages primary school children with the wonders of the world around them using high-quality films and other learning resources.
 The service is updated weekly with new content and is available free of charge to all primary school teachers across the UK.

 Wow Science provides links to primary science learning materials on the web.
 The resources cover a broad range of science subjects and are suitable for all primary ages.
 The resources have been approved by the Primary Science Teaching Trust for quality and suitability.